CS-SI/eodag/docs/intro.rst

 Fill this configuration file with the credentials you obtained from each provider.

-For USGS, create an account here: https://ers.cr.usgs.gov/register/
+For usgs, create an account here: https://ers.cr.usgs.gov/register/

 For theia-landsat and theia, you only need to register once here: https://sso.theia-land.fr/theia/register/register.xhtml

 For peps, create an account here: https://peps.cnes.fr/rocket/#/register

-For AmazonWS:
+For aws_s3_sentinel2_l1c:

     * Create an account on AWS website: https://aws.amazon.com/fr/ (warning:
       A credit card number must be given because fees apply after a given